alienideas/WebTrafficFirewall/README.md

 Supported Firewalls

+Firewall Support Level
+Behavior iptables Full
-FirewallSupport LevelBehavioriptablesFullCreates a custom chain and applies DROP rulesnftablesFullCreates a dedicated table/chain and applies drop rulesufwBest effortAdds ufw deny from rules for each IP
+Creates a custom chain and applies DROP rulesnftablesFullCreates a dedicated table/chain and applies drop rulesufwBest effortAdds ufw deny from rules for each IP

 Safety Notes